 - Getting the job you deserve is an excellent course for finding a good job.
 The course includes a lot of millennium wisdom for searching for the right job for you.
 It will help in stepping up to the job that is right for you this year.

 - If you are unsure where the career path lies, the reinvention roadmap can offer a step-by-step direction for your career.
 It also offers a strategy course and branding tips.
-It can assist you in comfortably step into a new career with confidence.
+It can assist you in comfortably stepping into a new career with confidence.

 Tips for Making the Resume Relatable for a New Career

-Liz Ryan, founder, and CEO of the human workplace explains ways to make the resume seem human instead of robot generated.
+Liz Ryan, founder, and CEO of the human workplace explains ways to make the resume more human instead of robot generated.

-Most people write their resumes incorporate zombie speak and it is a terrible style to convey your professional prowess.
+Most people write their resumes incorporating zombie speak and it is a terrible style to convey your professional prowess.
 It is important to use sentences that do not make you look sound like a robot.